dftbplus/dftbplus/INSTALL.rst

 ========

-**Important note:** CMake caches its variables in the `CMakeCache.txt` file in the build folder.
-Delete this file before re-running CMake after having changed variables in some of the config files.
+**Important note:** CMake caches its variables in the `CMakeCache.txt` file in the build folder (e.g. ``build_/CMakeCache.txt``).
+Delete this file before re-running CMake if you have changed variables in some of the config files.
+(Deleting the `CMakeCache.txt` file is not necessary if you change the variable via the ``-D`` command line option.)

-**Note for developers:** Please see some further instructions at the end of the file.

 In order to build DFTB+ carry out the following steps: